 1. Audit Your Content

-Creating content without understanding what your audience wants means you’re just adding to the noise.
+Creating content without understanding what your audience of motorcyclists want means you’re just adding to the noise that other marketers, motorcycle dealers, and motorcycle riders are creating.
 Before you can make a plan moving forward, you need to figure out what works and what doesn’t.
 Audit your past content to determine what was successful and what flopped.